-An assessment document (Crib Sheet) is used to assess whether children are working below the expected standard (BLW), towards the expected standard (WTS), at the expected (EXS) or working at greater depth (GDS) within the Computing Programme of Study.
+An assessment document is used to assess whether a child is working below the expected standard (BLW), towards the expected standard (WTS), at the expected (EXS) or working at greater depth (GDS) within the Computing Programme of Study.
 The final judgement is made by the teacher, using the Computing learning objectives.